 Meanwhile the tracklisting gives an opportunity for the curious but cautious synthpop enthusiast to sample the duo in one thoughtfully menued sitting.
 While several key tracks such as ‘Radial Emotion’ and ‘Breakthrough’ are absent, what ‘Odyssey’ does do, like any good compilation, is to provoke curiosity and further investigation.

 Their irresistible mix of classic pop hooks and digi-analogue synthesis has seen MARSHEAUX stretch their sophisticated appeal across the world.
 They have played prestigious support slots for OMD, ROISIN MURPHY, CLIENT and even LA rockers 30 SECONDS TO MARS… the latter’s frontman Jared Leto is a big fan of the girls!

 As well as recording original material, MARSHEAUX have done numerous cover versions and remixed for other artists including DEPECHE MODE, THE HUMAN LEAGUE, OMD, MOBY, KATY PERRY, MYLÈNE FARMER and ANDY BELL.
 In a busy few months for Sophie and Marianthi, there has also been two new MARSHEAUX vocalled tracks ‘Big Black Hole’ and ‘Close To Me’ included on their producers FOTONOVELA’s second album ‘A Ton Of Love’.

-With dreams of a disco, the girls kindly spoke to The Electricity Club about their own 10 year ‘Odyssey’…
+With dreams of a disco, the girls kindly spoke about their own 10 year ‘Odyssey’…